alekseyl/me-redis/README.md

     :hash_max_ziplist_value

     # array or hash or string/sym of keys crumbs to zip,
-    # if a hash given it used as is,
+    # when a hash is given it used as is,
     # otherwise MeRedis tries to construct hash by using first char from each key given
-    # + integer in base62 starting from 1 for subsequent appearence of a crumbs starting with same chars
+    # + integer in base62 starting from 1 for subsequent appearence of a crumbs starting with same char
     :zip_crumbs

     # set to true if you want to zip ALL integers in keys to base62 form